SSDI Appeal in Illinois: Hearing Offices, Wait Times, and Tips

 Frequently Asked Questions

 Chicago offices carry heavy caseloads and have longer waits than downstate offices.
 Springfield and Peoria process cases faster.
-Illinois does not have a state disability program.
+Illinois does not have a state disability program, but Medicaid is available to qualifying residents during the SSDI wait.

 How to Prepare for Your Hearing?